10 Healing Hobbies That Helped Me Survive Trauma

 3. Hiking

-Because I needed to move forward, even when I didn’t know where I was going.
+I needed to move forward, even when I didn’t know where I was going.
+The physical act of walking made me feel more grounded, even thought I wasn’t doing anything more than walking short trails.

-Nature doesn’t care what you’ve survived.
-The trees don’t ask questions.
-The trail doesn’t judge.
-In the forest, I could cry without apologizing.
-I could rage without consequence.
-And in between the dirt and the sky, I began to feel human again.
+Nature doesn’t care what you’ve survived not even a little, in fact, all the things you find in nature survived something hard.
+The trees don’t ask questions and the trail doesn’t judge you.
+In the forest, I could cry without apologizing or feeling like I made someone uncomfortable.
+I could rage without consequence, and in between the dirt and the sky, I began to feel human again.

-Some days I walked fast.
-Other days, I just sat on a rock and breathed.
-I learned the names of birds.
-Watched mushrooms appear after rain.
+Some days I walked fast, while other days, I just sat on a rock and breathed.
+I learned the names of birds and watched mushrooms appear after rain.
 My mind slowed to match the pace of moss.

 Related Read: How Smells Are Tied to Trauma and Healing